Hiking the Pride Rock Trail: The Southeast Ridge of Puʻu ʻŌhulehule on Oʻahu, Hawaiʻi

 Distance: 1.2 miles / 1.9 km

-Being the case, Pride Rock makes for one of the best sunrise hikes on Oʻahu, where you’re almost always guaranteed to have the viewpoint to yourself!
+For all these reasons, the Pride Rock Trail is one of the best sunrise hikes on Oʻahu, as it’s almost always a guarantee that the viewpoint will be completely empty!

 Pride Rock Trailhead Parking